Are you struggling with grow room design?

 Grow Tent Kits Are Perfect For Beginners

 If this is your first indoor grow, you should strongly consider a complete grow tent package.
 You will get everything you need to start growing, including:

 When you purchase a complete grow tent package, all that's left is grabbing a nutrient package and your seeds or clones, and you're ready to grow!

 If you want to learn more about growing in a tent, check out this guide on choosing the right tent.

 This guide is going to focus mostly just on different blueprints and things to think about when planning your grow.

 If you are looking for an easy to read, step-by-step guide on setting up your tent, click here.

 We showed you some of our favorite grow room examples, but the reality is none of these may work for your specific situation.
 You can take what we have showed you and adapt the tent size/number of tents to your accordance.

 If you have any questions about sizing your grow tent and which one is best for you, you can check out our tent sizing guide.
 You can give us a call if you would rather speak to an expert at 888-815-9763.

-If you are new to growing, we highly recommend you start by breezing through our 7-part learn to grow series.
+If you are new to growing, we highly recommend you start by checking out our definitive guide to indoor growing.
 This will take even the most inexperienced of growers and instill a level of confidence by the end of it!